port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/examples.md

 ## Setting blueprint permissions

-To set permissions for a blueprint, click on the permissions button of the desired blueprint in the DevPortal Setup page.
+To set permissions for a blueprint, click on the permissions button of the desired blueprint in the DevPortal Builder page.
 This will open a modal that contains the permissions JSON and allows you to control every operation that can be performed on the blueprint or its entities.

 ### Role examples